-While backwater valves are not suitable for every home, having your plumbing system inspected by a professional, and then (if your home qualifies) having a backwater valve installed could help prevent a sewer backup.
+While backwater valves aren’t suitable for every home, consider having your plumbing system inspected by a professional, and — if your home qualifies — having a backwater valve installed.
+This could help prevent the costly damage the can be caused by a sewer backup.
 Learn how backwater valves work and how you can keep yours running smoothly.

 What is a backwater valve?

 A backwater valve (sometimes called a backflow valve) is a device that reduces the likelihood that sewage will flow into your basement when the main sewer system becomes overwhelmed and begins to back up.

 A backwater valve allows water from your toilets, sinks, and bathtubs to flow out of your home and into the main sewer system.
 If water begins to flow backwards, from the city’s pipes and into yours, the flap on the backwater valve will close and stop the water from entering your home.

 Let’s take a closer look:

 - When everything is running smoothly, your backwater valve allows water to flow out of your home and into the main sewer system.